java-tools/awe/website/docs/installation.md

 #### Apache Tomcat

-We recommend to perform the following steps to enhance application server security.
+We recommend to follow these steps to improve application server security.
 *  Follow OWASP security recommendations for Apache Tomcat https://www.owasp.org/index.php/Securing_tomcat
 *  Configure HTTPS connection in Tomcat https://tomcat.apache.org/tomcat-8.0-doc/ssl-howto.html.
 You may need paid SSL certificates (or certificates issued by your CA).
 *  Enable extended access logs.
 Edit server.xml file and add check if the following code is enabled inside host tag: